 Using a Ricker-logistic population model, we found strong coherence among the five acoustic surveys with all the surveys indicating a collapse in the capelin population in the early 1990s.
 Furthermore, the Trinity Bay inshore acoustic survey provided little information on the population dynamics of capelin compared to the four offshore acoustic surveys, which is supported by the Trinity Bay inshore acoustic surveys in May providing annual estimates of the inshore capelin population as ~10% of the capelin biomass offshore in most years.
 The center of gravity approach using the FBTS data (Thorson et al. 2016) found no evidence of inter-annual longitudinal movements of capelin post-1995, but rather that the stock’s center of gravity moved latitudinally.
 However, only a limited number of inshore strata are surveyed by the offshore acoustic surveys and FBTS.
 If we considered all of the inshore strata not surveyed by the FBTS, there would need to be a minimum of 41,000 kg km-2 of capelin uniformly distributed in these inshore strata to compensate for the ‘missing’ 3-6 Mt capelin from the offshore.
 Seasonal inshore acoustic surveys in Trinity bay found a maximum of 10,000 kg km-2 in June, and the inshore capelin densities were a fraction of this outside of the peak spawning period.

 The lack of adult capelin in the inshore area outside of the spawning period was also corroborated with predator diet and behavior data.
-Atlantic cod inshore diet data from 1996-2003 found that consumption of capelin was highly prevalent in June compared to January (Sherwood et al. 2007); murres exhibited a temporal shift towards later breeding in the late 1990s, which corresponded with the later inshore arrivals of capelin in the murres’ foraging range (Davoren & Montevecchi 2003); dietary shifts in four seabird species (great shearwater Ardenna gravis, sooty shearwater Ardenna grisea, herring gull Larus argentatus, great black-backed gull Larus marinus) and humpback whale (Megaptera novaeangliae) throughout the summer was associated with dramatic shifts in inshore capelin abundance associated with the spawning migration (Gulka et al. 2017).
+Consumption of capelin by Atlantic cod in the inshore (1996-2003) was highly prevalent in June compared to January (Sherwood et al. 2007); murres exhibited a temporal shift towards later breeding in the late 1990s, which corresponded with the later inshore arrivals of capelin in the murres’ foraging range (Davoren & Montevecchi 2003); dietary shifts in four seabird species (great shearwater Ardenna gravis, sooty shearwater Ardenna grisea, herring gull Larus argentatus, great black-backed gull Larus marinus) and humpback whale (Megaptera novaeangliae) throughout the summer was associated with dramatic shifts in inshore capelin abundance associated with the spawning migration (Gulka et al. 2017).
 Furthermore, it is highly unlikely that 3-6 Mt of capelin inshore would have been missed by both DFO and harvesters since 1991, given the presence of hundreds of active inshore fishing vessels equipped with echosounders over much of the northeast coast of NL.

 Using the weight of evidence approach, the majority of the independent data sources examined support the hypothesis of a collapsed capelin stock.
 We found strong internal and external consistency in trends across multiple sources of data.
 For instance, the spring acoustic survey shows strong cohort tracking within the survey and between recruits enumerated by an independent larval survey, and there is agreement across independent acoustic surveys conducted in the offshore.
 All acoustic surveys indicate that the stock collapsed in the early 1990s and subsequent surveys and data, both fisheries dependent and independent, have failed to prove the existence of millions of tonnes of non-migratory capelin along the coast of NL.